The Biggest Risk Isn’t Rejection — It’s Invisibility in Asset Management

 - Jan 19

 Relationship building still matters in institutional asset management.
-But today, relationships rarely open the door on their own.
+However, today, relationships rarely open doors on their own.
 Structured investment data does.

 Consultant databases became core infrastructure for institutional manager research in the late 1990s and early 2000s.
 What began as record-keeping systems have evolved into the primary starting point for institutional discovery.

 Today, consultant databases are not optional tools or administrative repositories.
 They are search engines for investor capital.
-Managers who are not represented, or are poorly represented, are often excluded before a conversation ever begins, resulting in missed opportunities for discovery, brand awareness, and asset growth.
+Managers who are not represented, or are poorly represented, are often excluded before a conversation ever begins.
+This results in missed opportunities for discovery, brand awareness, and asset growth.

 How Consultants Actually Use Databases